meliao/osdc_support/griffin.rst

 One way users can interact with S3 is by using the Python Boto package.
 You can install Boto by first installing pip (``with_proxy sudo -E apt-get install python-pip``) then Boto (``with_proxy sudo -E pip install boto``).

-In order to run the demo below copy the script below into a new python file in the ephemeral mnt of your vm, create the files 'myfavoritefile.txt' and 'yourfavoritefile.txt', and run the python file.
+In order to run the demo below copy the script below into a new python file in the ephemeral mnt of your vm, update the access_key and secret_key variables to the values in the tenant leader's s3creds.txt file, create the files 'myfavoritefile.txt' and 'yourfavoritefile.txt', and run the python file.

 .. code-block:: bash